Super Battle Golf

 The General Overview

 I was gonna joke that I could just copy my Battlebit review across for this part, but I actually can’t.
-My general take on Battlefield 6 is that once you’re in a game, the general experience is pretty good.
+My general take on Battlefield 6 is that once you’re in a game, the experience is pretty good.

 Guns work well.
 Movement feels good, and a lot of the weird secondary gadgets are quite useful.
 Maps are mostly even and pretty well designed.

 There are definitely weak points.
 The map pool is a bit anemic, and pretty much every game mode reuses the same maps.
-I wish the engineer class had a second gadget that was actually useful modes without vehicles.
+I wish the engineer class had a second gadget that was actually useful in modes without vehicles.

 But once you’re in a game, it’s a good time.
 Everything that isn’t the game though?